mslot/NearField/Readme.md

 My first task though, is to make it easily deployable and testable on the Raspberry Pi.

 # DEPLOY
+**DO NOTICE THAT I HAVEN'T FINISHED THE DPELOY YET, SO IT IS NOT WORKING**

 To make a deploy to the Raspberry Pi set the following three environment variables:

 1. *DEPLOY_NEARFIELD_IP* - the IP of the Raspberry Pi